Skip to Content

 Getting to Cave Dale (Castleton)

-Cave Dale is situated just outside the Village of Castleton and will be the main starting point to access the Cave Dale walk.
+Cave Dale is situated just outside the Village of Castleton and will be the main starting point for accessing the Cave Dale walk.

 Castleton itself does not have a train station but does have a frequent bus service.
 However, the most convenient way to reach Castleton is by car.